Home Health Aide: A Guide to This Essential Caregiving Role

 4. State Certification Exam: Some states mandate HHAs pass a certification exam that tests their knowledge of basic caregiving principles, personal care, and safety protocols.

-See also First Time Home Buyer: A Comprehensive Guide to Your First Home Purchase
+See also Home Health Care: A Comprehensive Guide to In-Home Medical Support

 Essential Skills for a Home Health Aide